 Lava Tree State Monument

 12/6/18 - LAVA TREE STATE MONUMENT REOPENS AFTER SEVEN-MONTH-LONG CLOSURE.
-The state park within eyesight of the East Rift Zone’s Fissure 8 was closed shortly after Kīlauea began erupting in May.
-This year’s lava flows did get close to the park but never actually reached it.
+The state park within eyesight of the East Rift Zone’s Fissure 8 was closed shortly after Kīlauea began erupting in May 2018.
+The lava flows did got close to the park but never actually reached it.
 The park sustained damage from earthquakes, and repairs have been completed.
+The park remains open to the public.

 |Hours||Daily During Daylight Hours|